superfast852/Project-L/README.md

 - PLEASE ADD LOGGING AHHHAHHAHAHAH
 - CHECK THE TODOs
 - Fix Odometry so that we have a travel and global position.
+- Need to re-do the Map class, we seem to be getting issues with visualization and operation